Bachelor of Arts in Italian

 Lower-Division Elective (3 units)

-One lower-division course in Italian (e.g., ITAL 250) or related area upon advising.
+One lower-division course in Italian (e.g., ITAL 250) or a related area upon advising.

 Upper-Division Electives (12 units)

 Any upper-division course in Italian (ITAL 300+) or related area upon advising.

 Note: A minimum of 30 upper-division units must be completed for the degree (including upper-division units required for the major, general education, electives, etc.).
 A student can complete this major yet not attain the necessary number of upper-division units required for graduation.
 In this case, additional upper-division courses will be needed to reach the required total.